ORNL/developer.ornl.gov/README.md

 # Process for contributing an article

 Before writing up a complete article, create a [new issue](https://code.ornl.gov/software-sustainability/developer.ornl.gov/-/issues/new) briefly describing the title, tags, and abstract of the article you'd like to write.
-The editorial should follow up on your issue with comments.
+The editorial board should follow up on your issue with comments.

 After deciding to go forward, create the proposed article in a file named like `_posts/YYYY-MM-DD-article-name.md`.
 Commit the article to a new branch and send it to this repository as a merge request (aka pull request).